visionary-ux/visionary-url/README.md

 ### Visionary Code

-The `Visionary Code` field is a base64url-encoded string containing the following ordered fields:
+The `Visionary Code` field is a base64url-encoded string that includes the following ordered fields:

 | Index | Attribute             | Description                                                                         |
 | ----- | --------------------- | ----------------------------------------------------------------------------------- |